yasoon13/Quotations/README.md

+# George Bernard Shaw
+Liberty means responsiblity.
+That is why most men dread it.
 # Mike Maples
 Companies go out of business when they make the wrong decisions or, just as important, make too many decisions.
 The latter creates complexity.
 # AT&T